 Why does Chile matter to the United States?

-Chile supplies metals that are central to the energy transition and to advanced technology, above all copper and lithium.
-That gives Washington a strong interest in secure access, and gives Santiago leverage to court American capital and deeper trade ties.
+Chile supplies metals central to the energy transition and to advanced technology, above all copper and lithium.
+That gives Washington a strong interest in secure access, and gives Santiago room to court American capital and deeper trade ties.

 Will the foreign investment push actually work?